Running aground on the iceberg – cancer mutations everywhere

 Not only are cells prone to accumulate mutations with age and additional divisions, but cells that acquire growth-promoting mutations may well come to dominate a tissue — and still not be cancerous.
 Worse, some genes thought to be cancer drivers are more prevalent in healthy tissues than in cancerous ones.

 Much of our fascination with DNA and genomics stems from our desire for order and just-so stories.
-DNA acquired God-like properties, a master plan that directed our fates according to rules and mechanisms that we could study, decipher and, we hoped, ultimately change to achieve outcomes more to our liking.
+We have ascribed god-like properties to DNA, thinking it a master planner which directs our fates.
+We study it as if a holy text, looking for powers that we can use to achieve outcomes to our liking.

-But it seems increasingly likely that DNA is just one biochemical among many.
-It is rich in informational content, but the meaning of that information turns out to be highly dependent on context.
-Genes that promote cancer in one individual, or one tissue, or one set of life histories and environments may have no cancerous tendencies at all in other circumstances.
+Maybe DNA is just one biochemical among many.
+It is rich in informational content, but the meaning of that information is highly dependent on context.
+Genes that promote cancer in one individual, or one tissue, or one life history or environment may have no cancerous tendencies at all in other circumstances.

-Genetic determinism has long been debunked as a rationale for outcomes at a population level (that is to say, as a justification for racism).
+Genetic determinism has long been debunked as a rationale for outcomes at a population level (that is, as a justification for racism).
 It appears to have little value at the level of individual fates.
 And now it seems we can’t even apply it with confidence to tissues and cells.
-Biology may need a new story.
+Cancer biology may need a new story.

 Leave a Reply